tina982/portfolio-page/README.md

+# Tina Liu's Portfolio for Google's Student Training in Engineering Program

-This repo contains Tina's portfolio and STEP projects.
+This repo contains Tina's portfolio.